How to Teach Your Child Chinese Characters at Home (Singapore)

 Books

-- Berries Series (逗号系列) — Graded Chinese readers designed for Singapore children, widely available at Popular bookshops
+- Berries Series (逗号系列) — Graded Chinese readers for Singapore children, widely available at Popular Bookstore

-- Chinese picture books — Look for titles by Singapore publishers like Marshall Cavendish or Shang Education
+- Chinese picture books — Look for titles by local publishers like Marshall Cavendish or Shang Education

 Digital Tools

-- QuizKin — Covers Chinese character recognition and writing practice with stroke order animations, aligned with the Singapore K1-K2 curriculum.
-The adaptive algorithm focuses on characters your child finds challenging.
+- QuizKin — Chinese character recognition and writing practice with stroke order animations, aligned with the Singapore K1-K2 curriculum.
+The adaptive algorithm focuses on characters your child finds tricky.

-- Pleco — An excellent Chinese dictionary app for parents to look up characters, stroke order, and pronunciation
+- Pleco — Excellent Chinese dictionary app for parents to look up characters, stroke order, and pronunciation

 Community

-- Chinese language playgroups — Many community centres and libraries run free Mandarin storytelling sessions
+- Chinese language playgroups — Many CCs and libraries run free Mandarin storytelling sessions

-- Chinese children's programmes — Channel 8 and mewatch offer local content that reinforces vocabulary
+- Chinese children's programmes — Channel 8 and mewatch have local content that reinforces vocabulary

 Summary

 Teaching Chinese characters to your preschooler is achievable with the right approach: start with recognition before writing, teach high-frequency characters first, follow correct stroke order rules, and practise consistently for 15 minutes daily.
-Make it fun, integrate it into your existing routines, and be patient.
-Your child does not need to master 200 characters before Primary 1 — they need to be comfortable with the process of learning Chinese and confident that they can do it.
+Make it fun, weave it into your existing routines, and be patient.
+Your child doesn't need to master 200 characters before Primary 1 — they need to be comfortable with learning Chinese and confident that they can do it.

-The bilingual foundation you build now will pay dividends throughout your child's education.
+The bilingual foundation you build now will pay off throughout your child's education.
 Every character they learn at home is one less thing to struggle with in school.

 Sources